thomaslesperance/data_bridge/README.md

 # https://docs.python.org/3/library/logging.html#logging-levels

-# TODO:
+# --- TODO ---:

-# email builder helper
+# Finish email builder helper
-# figure out LogAndTerminate and if log and re-raise gives clean (or repeated and hard to read) error blocks in log file
 # Clean up where possible (extractor and loader)
+    # Factor out data_format checks from each load and extract method by adding a second item to each key
+    # in method map that specifies which data_format it accepts
-# type hint all methods with short but helpful doc strings
+# type hint all methods, include short but helpful doc strings
-# variable names in signatures when viewed together with all functions in call stack; clean up
+# clean up variable names in signatures across call stacks

-## Maybe's:
-# Factor out and centralize 'step:' resolution?
-# Use jaydebeapi query param tool (need new functions) and possibly sql util file
-# in datastream.py implement a dependency graph and ensure that every input required by a step corresponds to an output from a previous step
+# implement dependency graph in config.py to ensure that every input required by a step corresponds to an output from a previous step
-# _share_load and _sftp_load methods contain almost identical logic for handling the different data_format types

-# Put jobs in
+# Put test jobs in for each extract/load type
+# Write unit tests
+# Complete README

+# --- FUTUE TODO ---:
 # Docker
 # Docker Hub
+# Kubernetes / Docker Swarm
+# Github Actions
+# Azure Key Vault, Azure Arc, Azure SDK (in Python?)
+# Scheduling system (schedule different services from Docker compose or)
 # ?
 Docker Compose (development) (lists each job as individual services?)
-# Makefile?
-# Azure Key Vault, Azure Arc, Azure SDK (in Python?)
-# Github Actions
+# ?
+Makefile
-# Windows Task Scheduler (schedule different services from Docker compose or)